Evidence for Intrinsic Galaxy Alignments in Ellipticity Autocorrelations out to $100 h^{-1}\textrm{Mpc}$ from SDSS Galaxies with DESI Imaging: conclusions

 \section{conclusions}

-We have presented the first observational evidence for IA of galaxies in ellipticity autocorrelation functions extending to $100\mpcoh$, using the LRG, LOWZ and CMASS galaxy samples from SDSS and SDSS-III BOSS over the redshift range $0.16\leq z\leq 0.70$.
-While such autocorrelations are significantly more difficult to measure than cross-correlations with galaxy density fields, they contain unique physical information, including potential imprints of gravitational waves, which are inaccessible to GI correlations.
+We have presented the first observational evidence for IA of galaxies in ellipticity autocorrelation functions extending to $100\mpcoh$, using the LRG, LOWZ, and CMASS galaxy samples from SDSS and SDSS-III BOSS over the redshift range $0.16\leq z\leq 0.70$.
+While such autocorrelations are significantly more difficult to measure than the cross correlations with galaxy density fields, they contain unique physical information, including potential imprints of GWs, which are inaccessible to GI correlations.

 To mitigate the projection effects of galaxy images along the line of sight, we expand the $\iim$ correlation in terms of associated Legendre polynomials, which isolate the linear-order information into a single multipole.
 This basis choice, combined with high-quality DESI imaging data, yields a clear power-law correlation extending to scales comparable to the BAO features.
 The results represent the first unambiguous evidence of large-scale shape autocorrelations across multiple redshift bins.
 Although the $\iip$ correlation is noisier, combining it with $\iim$ leads to a $\sim 10\%$ improvement in detection significance.
-This enhancement is notable, given that the two are mathematically equivalent under the linear alignment model.

 Our analysis establishes a robust observational foundation for cosmological applications of ellipticity autocorrelations.
-These include future efforts to constrain the stochastic gravitational wave background as well as the expansion history of the universe.
-In particular, since BAO signatures are also encoded in IA statistics \citep{Chisari:2013,Okumura:2019,Xu:2023}, combining IA measurements with galaxy clustering promises improved geometric constraints.
-The joint constraints on growth and expansion rates with galaxy IA will be presented in our upcoming paper \citep{Okumura:2025}.
+These include future efforts to constrain the stochastic GW background as well as the expansion history of the Universe.
+In particular, since BAO signatures are also encoded in IA statistics \citep{Okumura:2019,Xu:2023}, combining IA measurements with galaxy clustering promises improved geometric constraints.
+Joint constraints on growth and expansion rates with galaxy IA will be presented in our upcoming Letter \citep{Okumura:2025}.

 When we were finalizing the work based on the SDSS spectroscopy data and limited to the redshift of $0.16\leq z \leq 0.70$, the DESI DR1 data were publicly released \citep{DESI_Collaboration:2025}.
-It naturally extends this analysis over a wider redshift range.
+They naturally extend this analysis over a wider redshift range.
 Additionally, optimizing the IA signal through luminosity weighting to brighter galaxies \citep[e.g.,][]{Seljak:2009a} may further enhance sensitivity.
 These directions will be pursued in future work.